The Growth of Our Worship Community

 1989 Air conditioning was installed in the church building.
 Meals on Wheels ended use of the Spangler Hall kitchen when they starting using a centralized kitchen in the area.

-1991 Rev Naegele left due to a disability.
-Rev Robert W. Lowden became interim pastor on Dec 1.
+1991 Rev. Naegele left due to a disability.
+His last service was on Nov 17.
+Rev. Robert W. Lowden became interim pastor on Dec 1.

-1992 Rev Mark A. G. Huffman became pastor November 29.
+1992 Rev. Mark A. G. Huffman became pastor Nov 29.
 A new roof was placed on the church in Dec.

 1994 Stained Glass windows replaced the clear glass windows in the overflow area of the church.
-They were dedicated Dec 11.
+Asbestos was removed from the first floor of Parish Hall July 5.
+The Stained Glass windows were dedicated Dec 11.

-1995 A new roof was placed on the Parish Hall.
+1995 A new roof was placed on Parish Hall during April.
 A restoration of the Stained Glass windows in the church sanctuary began.
+Mrs Jeanne Mortenson left Mar 19 as Organist/Choir Director and was replaced by Mrs Elaine Lindsay Aug 27.

-1998 The Senior Citizens Center moved to a larger facility built nearby.
+1998 The Senior Citizens Center moved to the former Cockeysville Elementary School.

-1999 A Contemporary service started in Spangler Hall Jan 24.
+1999 The Contemporary service was first held in Spangler Hall Jan 24.
+William E (Bill) Shappell became leader of Spirit Song.
 Since the flat roof of Spangler Hall was prone to leaks, a pitched roof was placed on it.
 It was completed in May.
 A 100th Anniversary celebration of the current church building was held May 23.
+The main parking lot was enlarged around Sept 1.

 2002 The restoration of the Stained Glass windows was completed except for the onion shaped windows.